 If you want to improve mobility and function after stroke, it’s important to try a variety of stroke rehabilitation techniques.

-Since every stroke is different, every patient will benefit from different forms of therapy.
+Since every stroke is different, every patient will benefit from different forms of therapy based on their specific deficits.

 Scan through these 12 stroke rehabilitation techniques below and experiment with the ones that most appeal to you.